 Obnoxious Cat Continuously Interrupted His Human While He Worked From Home Until He Came Up With A Genius Solution

-And yup, the spot your kitty wants to take a nap in, is your lap.
-If not your lap, somewhere all the more obnoxious is delightful for cats everywhere.
+And yes, the spot your kitty wants to take a nap in is your lap.
+If not your lap, then somewhere even more obnoxious is delightful for cats everywhere.

 Meet Kakka, a very cute British shorthair that adores his human.
-And by that I mean adores driving his human bonkers.
+And by that, I mean he adores driving his human bonkers.

-Because of the Pandemic, Komori has been working from home.
-He's obviously very proud of his adorable kitty-cat Kakka, but the recurrence of the interruptions while he tried to do his job, made his life incredibly difficult.
-He knew there had to be a solution, but it was merely just a matter of finding one.
+Because of the pandemic, Komori has been working from home.
+He's obviously very proud of his adorable kitty, Kakka, but the frequent interruptions while he tried to do his job made his life incredibly difficult.
+He knew there had to be a solution; it was merely a matter of finding one.
 Then he finally did!

 Yep, not problematic at all.
 LOL.

-Let's get down to his perfect solution shall we?
-He quite simply just, put a small plastic box on top of his desk.
+Let's get down to his perfect solution, shall we?
+He simply put a small plastic box on top of his desk.
 WHAT?!
 No way it can be that easy, or can it?

-After Kakka gave it a good once over, he took Komori's bait.
-He happily climbed inside of the box and nestled down.
+After Kakka gave it a good once-over, he took Komori's bait.
+He happily climbed inside the box and nestled down.
 To top it all off, Komori just slid him over to the side of his computer screen.
 Talk about perfection.

 “You can also move it to the corner of the desk with it stored,” and then his caption for the second video demonstration read, “In this way, you can use the desk spaciously.”